nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-Our target users would be doctors who need to keep track of their patient's medical information, health status and appointments.
+Our target users are healthcare professionals who need to keep track of patient’s medical information and hospital records.

-**Value proposition**: MedBook is a health monitoring system for healthcare professionals that simplifies tracking a patient’s medical details and scheduling appointments.
-MedBook delivers a seamless workflow for doctors and healthcare professionals to search for or update patients' medical information, billing and appointments through a simple and easy-to-use platform.
+**Value proposition**: MedBook is a health monitoring system for healthcare professionals that simplifies tracking patient’s medical information and hospital records.
+MedBook delivers a seamless workflow for doctors and healthcare professionals to search for or update patients’ emergency contacts, medical information, medical tests, consultations and prescriptions through a simple and easy-to-use platform.

 ### User stories